Phil Woolas: Election court case

 Following the initial court result, Woolas received goodwill messages from former Labour Prime Minister Gordon Brown and from Cherie Blair, wife of former Labour Prime Minister Tony Blair.
-Labour MP Graham Stringer (Blackley and Broughton) was vocally supportive and criticised Harman and the party for suspending Woolas.
+Labour MP Graham Stringer (Blackley and Broughton) was vocally supportive and criticised Labour deputy leader Harriet Harman and the party for suspending Woolas.

 A decision on this second request was published on 3 December 2010.
 Woolas was accompanied to court by the Labour Shadow Health Secretary John Healey.
-The court granted Woolas permission to bring judicial review and that review overturned one of the three breaches of the section 106 of the Representation of the People Act 1983 found by the Election Court.
+The court granted Woolas permission to bring judicial review; the review overturned one of the three breaches of section 106 of the Representation of the People Act 1983 found by the Election Court.
 The other two breaches stood: "this does not affect the certificate as the findings of an illegal practice in relation to the other two matters cannot be impugned".
 On leaving court, Woolas said, "It is the end of the road – I am out."
-He lost his seat in the House of Commons A by-election to elect a new MP for his former seat was held on 13 January 2011, in which the new Labour candidate, Debbie Abrahams, defeated Elwyn Watkins.
+He lost his seat in the House of Commons.
+A by-election for his former seat was held on 13 January 2011, in which the new Labour candidate, Debbie Abrahams, defeated Watkins.

 After the review ruling, a Labour spokesman said, "The Labour Party administratively suspended Phil Woolas after the original judgment of the election court.
 Following the conclusion of this judicial review, the Labour Party will consider this issue in detail and whether further action is appropriate."
-Although the verdict of the election court indicated a prima facie breach of criminal law, in March 2011 the Crown Prosecution Service announced that it would not bring criminal charges against Woolas as the finding of the Election Court already disqualified him from holding elected office and they felt that this was sufficient punishment.
-The CPS also declined to prosecute Joseph Fitzpatrick, although as election agent he was responsible for the items deemed to have broken the law; he later stood unsuccessfully in Oldham as a council candidate for UKIP.
+Although the verdict of the election court indicated a prima facie breach of criminal law, in March 2011 the Crown Prosecution Service announced that it would not bring criminal charges against Woolas as his disqualification by the Election Court from holding elected office was deemed "sufficient punishment".
+The CPS also declined to prosecute Joseph Fitzpatrick, although, as an election agent, he was responsible for the items deemed to have broken the law; he later stood unsuccessfully in Oldham as a council candidate for UKIP.

 After Parliament

-Woolas is a director of two organisations – Boothwood Partners, an environmental consultancy, and Wellington Street Partners, a political lobbying partnership originally formed with former MPs Paul Keetch (Liberal Democrat) and Sir Sydney Chapman (Conservative).
+Woolas was a director of two organisations – Boothwood Partners, an environmental consultancy, and Wellington Street Partners, a political lobbying partnership originally formed with former MPs Paul Keetch (Liberal Democrat) and Sir Sydney Chapman (Conservative).

 Personal life

-Woolas is married to events organiser and ex-lobbyist Tracey Jane Allen, former co-director of lobbying firm Morgan Allen Moore.
+Woolas was married to events organiser and ex-lobbyist Tracey Jane Allen, former co-director of lobbying firm Morgan Allen Moore.
+The couple had two sons.

+Woolas died from glioblastoma on 14 March 2026, aged 66.